Writers change the world.

 The jump from personal writing to published writer can seem insurmountable.
 It’s true – writing isn’t easy, and it isn’t for everyone.
 But if you’ve longed to share your story with the wider world, I’d like to help you get there.

 From Personal to Published is a step by step 7 week course designed to help you move your words out into the world where they can reach those who need them most.
 If you’ve wondered how to get from your raw words to a published piece, this is the place for you.
+Sign up for the waiting list now to hold your spot in the next course.

 Here’s what you need to know about the course: